 >> Contents

 Mesh networks rely on a central router and multiple satellite nodes.
-When these satellites connect wirelessly, they function like extenders, receiving and retransmitting data.
-Each retransmission reduces speed by half.
-If a signal travels through multiple hops, the speed is further diminished—e.g., double-hopping results in a quarter of the original speed.
+When these satellites connect wirelessly (a process known as wireless backhaul), they function like extenders.
+A significant issue arises because a single radio must both receive data from the main router and transmit it to your device, effectively halving the available bandwidth at that node.
+This is a fundamental limitation of single-band mesh systems.
+If a signal travels through multiple hops, the speed is further diminished.
+For example, double-hopping results in 25% of the original speed.

 For optimal performance, mesh nodes need a strong and stable connection to the main router.
-Poor placement, such as placing nodes too far apart or behind thick walls, weakens the signal.
-As a result, all devices connected to weaker satellites will experience slower speeds.
+Poor placement, such as placing nodes too far apart or behind thick walls, weakens the signal strength.
+This not only reduces the raw data rate but also lowers the signal-to-noise ratio (SNR).
+A low SNR means the node has to re-transmit packets more often due to data corruption, leading to slower speeds for all connected devices.

 4. Mismatched Hardware and Outdated Firmware